 Whiteboard coding and live-coding interviews mostly don't work.

 Most companies don't do this.
-They ask "reverse a linked list" or "two-sum" because it's easy to administer and grade.
+They give "reverse a linked list" or "two-sum" because it's easy to administer and grade.
 The candidate studies for that format, gets the offer, and never reverses a linked list at work.
 The hire was selected for the wrong skill.

 Take-home tests are mostly worse, despite better optics.